Islamic Banking and Finance Blog

 What is Musawamah?
 Musawamah is an Arabic word derived from the word “sawa” which means “equalizing”.
 Musawamah means “bargaining” or “negotiation”, and in Islamic banking, it represents a type of sale where the seller [...]

-What is Musharakah?
-Musharakah (مشاركة) is a word of Arabic origin that literally means 'Sharing.'
+Musharakah Meaning and Definition Musharakah (مشاركة) is a word of Arabic origin that literally means 'Sharing.'
 Its root word is Shirakah (شركة), which means “Being a Partner”.
-In Islamic banking and finance, Musharakah definition may [...]
+In Islamic banking and finance, Musharakah definition [...]